The Therapy Partnership

-The following list is in chronological order of publication rather than in alphabetical order of authors.
-This is intend to provide an indication of the development of research over more than six decades.
+The list is in chronological order of publication rather than in alphabetical order of authors as one of its aims is to provide an indication of the development of research over the years.
+Text below which set in green indicates links or a downloadable pdf.

 1941